threadi/downloadlist/readme.txt

 * Fixed loading of translation scripts

 = 3.4.0 =
+* Added possibility to use multiple custom iconsets
 * Now generating valid class names from mime types (thanks @dotsam)
 * Rename handles of enqueued styles to prevent conflicts with other plugins
 * Compatibility with WordPress 6.4.3